Are you trying to fix the WordPress updating failed or publishing failed error on your website?

-In this article, we will show you how to easily fix the WordPress updating failed error.
-We will also explain what causes this issue and how to avoid it in the future.
+In this article, we will walk you through the steps to fix the WordPress updating and publishing failed error.
+We will also explain what causes these errors and how you can prevent them in the future.

 What Causes the Updating Failed or Publishing Failed Error in WordPress?

-Failure to communicate with the WordPress REST API causes the ‘Updating Failed’ or ‘Publishing Failed’ error in WordPress.
+Failure to communicate with the WordPress REST API causes the updating failed or publishing failed error on a WordPress website.

 Basically, WordPress sometimes uses a set of APIs (programming methods) called REST API to send and receive requests to the WordPress database.

-If it fails to send and receive those requests, then some parts of your WordPress website may not be able to function.
-These include the WordPress block editor, which uses the API to send update and publish requests to WordPress.
+If it fails to send and receive those requests, then some parts of your WordPress site may not be able to function.
+These include the block editor, which uses the API to send updates and publish requests to WordPress.

 Why Is WordPress Unable to Use the REST API?